Mahmoud-Alaa-Eldeen/odoo-pos-1/README.md

 # odoo-pos
-This repository contains custom modules for odoo point of sale Odoo Point of Sale.
+This repository contains custom modules for odoo point of sale.

 <h1>Credits</h1>